cyberphone/doc/payments/paymenthandler.md

 fine but most current providers of mobile wallets (including Apple, Google, banks, telcos, etc.), target a wide range of payment scenarios like:
-- e-Commerce on the Web
+- Ecommerce on the Web
 - P2P (Person-to-Person) payments
 - PoS (Point-of-Sale) payments